jsrozner/ConstructionsRevealedDistribution/readme.md

    - and you'll need
        - `pip install git+https://github.com/jsrozner/rozlib-python.git@v.0.1.1`
 3. environment comments:
+   - Because of directory structure, you might need to add to python exec path
+     - cxs_are_revealed/paper and cxs_are_revealed/src
-   - You may need to mark /src as sources root (pycharm eg.), or
+   - Alternatively, in pycharm (or perhaps vscode), you can mark these folders as sources root
    - If you don't have pycharm or jupyter doesn't behave:
        - You may want to run your jupyter server from the /src directory since all imports are relative to /src